chynnadeborja/ChynnaDeBorja_WEBDEV_2425/README.md

 Lastly, ensure that the file you want to serve as the main HTML file is open in VSCode (e.g., index.html).
 Right-click on the file and select "Open with Live Server".
 A web browser will open and display the website.
 Any changes you make to the files will be automatically reflected in the browser.

 **HTML elemenents and tags utilized:**

-1. <!DOCTYPE html>  Tells the browser to use HTML5.
+1. `<html>`: Marks the beginning and end of the HTML document.

-2. <html lang="en"> Marks the start of the HTML document and specifies the language as English.
+2. `<head>`: Contains metadata about the HTML document, such as the title.

-3. <head> Holds important info about the page (like its title).
+3. `<title>`: Sets the title of the webpage, which appears in the browser tab.

-4. <title> Sets the name of the tab in the browser.
+4. `<body>`: Contains the visible content of the webpage, including text, images, and other elements.

-5. <body> Contains everything users see on the webpage.
+5. `<a name="contacts"></a>`: Creates an anchor point within the document, allowing users to jump to specific sections using hyperlinks.

-6. <a name="contacts"></a>  Creates a spot in the page you can jump to from other links.
+6. `<i>`: Applies italic formatting to the enclosed text.

-7. <i> and <h4> Italicizes text and makes a small heading for the contact page title.
+7. `<h4>`: Defines a heading level 4.

-8. <table> Organizes information in rows and columns.
+8. `<table>`: Creates a table structure for organizing data into rows and columns.

-9. <tr>Stands for table row, used to group cells.
+9. `<tr>`: Defines a table row.

-10. <td> Defines each cell in a table row.
+10. `<td>`: Defines a table data cell, which can contain text, images, or other content.

-11. <form> Creates a space for users to input their info, like their name and message.
+11. `<form>`:Creates a form for collecting user input, typically containing elements like input fields, text areas, and submit buttons.